Diamond Buying Guide

 How to find your perfect diamond

 Formed millions of years ago in conditions that will never be seen on the Earth again, each diamond is as unique as a snowflake.
-At Beaverbrooks, we’ve been helping our customers fall in love with their perfect diamonds for almost 100 years.
+At Beaverbrooks, we’ve been helping our customers fall in love with their perfect diamonds for 100 years.
 The quality of each and every stone is defined by its cut, colour, clarity and carat (otherwise known as The 4 C’s), but in our Diamond Buying Guide we’ll help you negotiate the jargon to help you find the one that’s perfect for you.

 Characteristics of a Diamond